1stfootforward/blog/_posts/2017-06-09-Fruit-and-vege-wastage.md

 ![wasted fruit and vege at the tip]({{ site.url }}/images/Fruit-and-Vegetable-wastage-blog/wastedfruit.jpg)

-##### Below are some tips to Increase your vegetables shelf lives giving you more time to eat them.
-As its much better to make small changes, creating less wastage and in turn save money!
+Below are some tips to increase your vegetables shelf lives giving you more time to eat them.
+As its much better to make small changes, creating less wastage and in-turn save money!

 ##### Avocados.